rolling-scopes-school/tasks/stage2/tasks/fun-chat/README.md

 _Answer_ - Only the criteria specified in the [interface section](#10-interface-and-visual-design-15) are assessed; students are free to choose every other aspect of the design themselves.

+_Question_ - Is a validator that checks for an empty string on authorization allowed?

+_Answer_ - No, it's not allowed.
+Your validation form must not submit blank fields and must additionally check any other criteria.

 _Question_ - How should the task be assessed if the information in a particular element is not updated according to the actions of other users or the server?

 _Answer_ - Elements containing current information must be promptly updated.
 Simply having such elements does not mean meeting the requirement.
 For example, user activity must always reflect their relevant current status.
+If component updates only occur after a page refresh, then the requirements clause is not met.

 _Question_ - How should message statuses ("delivered"/"read") change when we have a large number of messages?